kevshakes/aws-icon-game/README.md

 1. Run the game:
    ```
+   # For single player or multiplayer:
+   python aws_icon_game_multiplayer.py

+   # For original single player only:
    python aws_icon_game.py
    ```

+2. Choose your game mode (single player or multiplayer)

+3. Enter player name(s)

-2. You will be presented with an AWS service icon and three possible service names.
+4. You will be presented with an AWS service icon and three possible service names

-3. Click on the button with the name that matches the icon.
+5. Click on the button with the name that matches the icon

-4. If correct, your score increases and a new icon appears.
+6. If correct, your score increases and a new icon appears

-5. If incorrect, you lose a life.
-The game ends when you lose all three lives.
+7. If incorrect, you lose a life.
+The game ends when you lose all three lives (single player) or when only one player remains (multiplayer)

-6. After the game ends, you can choose to play again or quit.

 ## Customizing the Game